Video shows raid on ship near Strait of Hormuz that a Mideast official says was carried out by Iran

 DUBAI, United Arab Emirates (AP) — A video seen by The Associated Press shows commandos raiding a ship near the Strait of Hormuz by helicopter Saturday, an attack a Mideast defense official attributed to Iran amid wider tensions between Tehran and the West.

 The video showed the attack earlier reported by the British military's United Kingdom Maritime Trade Operations.
-It had offered no details about the boarding in the Gulf of Oman off the Emirati port city of Fujairah.
+It described the vessel as being “seized by regional authorities” in the Gulf of Oman off the Emirati port city of Fujairah, without elaborating.

 The defense official, who spoke on condition of anonymity to discuss intelligence matters, shared the video with the AP.
 In it, the commandos rappelled down onto a stack of containers sitting on the deck of the vessel.

 A crew member on the ship could be heard saying: “Don't come out."
-The crew mate then tells his colleagues to go to the ship's bridge as more commandos come down on the deck.
+He then tells his colleagues to go to the ship's bridge as more commandos come down on the deck.
 One commando can be seen kneeling above the others to provide them potential cover fire.

 The vessel involved is likely the Portuguese-flagged MSC Aries, a container ship associated with London-based Zodiac Maritime.
 Zodiac Maritime is part of Israeli billionaire Eyal Ofer’s Zodiac Group.
-Neither MSC nor Zodiac immediately responded to a request for comment.
+Zodiac declined to comment and referred questions to MSC, which did not immediately respond.

 The MSC Aries had been last located off Dubai heading toward the Strait of Hormuz on Friday.
 The ship had turned off its tracking data, which has been common for Israeli-affiliated ships moving through the region.